-- Centers for Disease Control and Prevention (CDC): https://www.cdc.gov/coronavirus/2019-ncov/index.html
+- The Centers for Disease Control and Prevention (CDC) website also provides national statistics and information for travelers: https://www.cdc.gov/coronavirus/2019-ncov/index.html

-The Town also encourages residents to check on neighbors, particularly those you know may be housebound to any extent.
+The Town also encourages residents to continue to check on neighbors, particularly those you know may be housebound to any extent.
 One of the Village’s strengths is our small size and large sense of community.

 Here are four suggestions for guarding your health that can and should be practiced at all times:

 - STAY HOME IF YOU ARE SICK!
 This is one of the MOST IMPORTANT things you can do to protect others.
 If you have a fever and cough, stay home until your fever has been gone for 72 hours.

 - WASH YOUR HANDS FREQUENTLY.
 And don’t touch your face.
 Washing with soap and warm water is the most effective method for cleaning your hands, because it both physically removes germs and kills them by destroying their cellular membranes.
 Be sure to wash for two minutes and get between your fingers!
 Hand sanitizer is a wise backup when soap and clean water are not immediately available.

 - COUGH OR SNEEZE INTO A TISSUE OR YOUR ELBOW (not your hand).